The Adoption of Blockchain-based Decentralized Exchanges: Crypto Exchanges

-Suppose a new investor arrives and wants to exchange an amount $\Delta_A$ of token A, for an amount $\Delta_B$ of token B. Then $\Delta_A$ and $\Delta_B$ must satisfy $(20+\Delta_A) (10 - \Delta_B) = 20*10= 200$.
-That is, the product of the amount of both tokens must be a constant.
-Formally, assume the initial liquidity reserve in the AMM contains $y_A$ token A and $y_B$ token B. Then the trade needs to satisfy $(y_A+\Delta_A) (y_B - \Delta_B) = y_Ay_B$.
-On top of the amount $\Delta_A$ of tokens A already exchanged by the investor, the investors must pay an additional amount $f\Delta_A$ of token A as transaction fee, and most of the transaction fee is then added to the liquidity pool.
-Hence, the fee increases the total liquidity reserve of the AMM as well as the AMM share of the liquidity providers.
-The fee incentivizes the liquidity providers to deposit in the first place.
-The transaction fee is typically very small (for instance, it is $0.3\%$ for Uniswap).
-It is worth mentioning that if $\Delta_A \rightarrow 0$, then $\frac{\Delta_A}{\Delta_B} \rightarrow \frac{y_A}{y_B}$.
-This suggests that the ratio between the amount of two tokens in the liquidity pool is exactly the spot exchange rate when the trading size is infinitesimally small.
+{Suppose a new investor arrives at the AMM and wants to exchange A for B tokens.
+To complete such a trade, this investor does not need to search for a counterparty who is willing to exchange B for A tokens.
+Rather, she directly interacts with the AMM by submitting a swap order through which she deposits an amount $\Delta_A$ of A tokens and withdraws an amount $\Delta_B$ of B tokens.} The quantities $\Delta_A$ and $\Delta_B$ satisfy $(20+\Delta_A) (10 - \Delta_B) = 20*10= 200$. {That is, multiplying the amount of both tokens in the AMM must yield a constant.} Formally, assume the initial liquidity reserve in the AMM contains $y_A$ A tokens and $y_B$ B tokens.
+Then the trade needs to satisfy $(y_A+\Delta_A) (y_B - \Delta_B) = y_Ay_B$.
+In addition to the amount $\Delta_A$ of tokens A exchanged, the investor must pay an additional amount $f\Delta_A$ of tokens A as trading fee.
+Most of this fee is then added to the liquidity pool.\footnote{In practice, a small portion of the trading fees may be collected by the underlying platform.
+This can be incorporated in the model by multiplying the trading fee collected by the liquidity provider with a constant term.
+Because such an additional feature would not qualitatively change our results, we opted for leaving it out.} Hence, the trading fee increases both the total liquidity reserve of the AMM and the AMM share of liquidity providers.
+Liquidity providers are incentivized to deposit because they earn the trading fee.
+For Uniswap V2 and Sushiswap, this trading fee is currently set to $0.3\%$ {of the tokens that investors trade in}.
+The ratio between the amount of two tokens in the liquidity pool equals the spot exchange rate when the trading size is infinitesimally small.\footnote{It can be easily verified that if $\Delta_A \rightarrow 0$, then $\frac{\Delta_A}{\Delta_B} \rightarrow \frac{y_A}{y_B}$.}